markusfisch/simsalabash/README.md

 of text files and generate a recursive standard list navigation for it.

-It was designed to minify the effort to build and maintain small static websites and targets the experienced BASH user.
+It was designed to minify the effort to build and maintain small static websites and targets the experienced Bash user.

-simsalabash is not a Jack of all trades, though.
-Please check out its advantages and disadvantages:
+But simsalabash is not a Jack of all Trades.
+Please check out the advantages and disadvantages:

 Advantages and principles
 -------------------------